meshcloud

 • Project Staging Environment, e.g. QA or production

-Note: doing the actions below will require the Partner Admin role.
+All actions below will require the partner role.

 Tag List

 This page will show you all tags that are currently active on supported meshObjects.
 If you would like to know more details about a tag, or create, edit, or delete a tag, you can do so by clicking on the large arrow ▶️ on the right for a meshObject.
-This next page will show you more details about a tag such as the title, description or data type of a tag.
+The next page will show you more details about a tag such as the title, description or data type of the tag and allow you to modify existing and define new tags.

 You will be prompted with a new page where you can enter a lot of information.
 We will briefly explain what each fields means and why you should use it.